kezugo/flip-api/README.md

 ## Missing bits
 As usual there are improvements that could be added to the project:
 - more tests
-- more validation pipes
+- more validation, add pipes
-- better schema description in swagger
-- better mongo db
+- better mongo db structure
 - using of config service instead of pure dotenv
 - better separation of domain logic from datasource - clean architecture